chill-chin/4883-Software-Tools/Assignments/A08/README.md

 </details>

-### Declarations
-* ChatGPT was used to generate some of the functions in [main.py](https://github.com/chill-chin/4883-Software-Tools/blob/main/Assignments/A08/main.py).
+---

 ### Summary
 * Implementation process: The already given python file for FastAPI was edited to include various functions enabling different routes for API endpoints.

 * Challenges faced:

-    * It was challenging to create functions to handle min/max deaths country or region wise.
+    * Creating functions to handle min/max deaths country or region wise.
 ChatGPT was used here.
-    * Additionally for filtering by date (first four integers), the method 'startswith(str(year))' was also obtained from ChatGPT.
+    * Filtering by date (first 4 integers).
+Method 'startswith(str(year))' was obtained from ChatGPT.